starnowski/posmulten/README.md

 `

 Creates a DDL statement for a function that checks if the current tenant identifier set for the database session is equal to the passed tenant identifier.
+The [function](#setting-function-name-that-checks-if-passed-identifier-is-the-same-as-current-tenant-identifier) name and function [argument type](#setting-of-type-for-tenant-identifier-value) can be changed

 `
 CREATE OR REPLACE FUNCTION is_id_equals_current_tenant_id(VARCHAR(255)) RETURNS BOOLEAN AS $$